 - Cost control etc.

-Hence, we can clearly see that MRP is an essential sub-part of the MRP II system.
+Hence, we can clearly see that Material Requirements Planning (MRP I) is an essential sub-part of the Manufacturing Resource Planning (MRP II) system.

 One interesting part of MRP II has to be capacity requirements planning.
 Let us see what it is.

 Capacity Requirements Planning

 For any business to run successfully, not only does it need to worry about the present, but it should have a clear and well-thought plan for the future too.
 The capacity requirements planning is mainly the process which the company uses to determine how much it should produce so that it will be able to meet future demands.
 One has to understand both under and overproduction can be detrimental to the growth of the firm as it can culminate in losses.

 The demand and supply curve is always dynamic and so it is important that companies try and assess the market condition to decide what would be the apt production supply.
 Those businesses which tend to have seasonal sales need to calculate the capacity requirement much more frequently.

 Owing to the critical use of capacity requirements planning, MRP II enjoys much better popularity as compared to MRP.
 Now, let us focus on the key differences.

 MRP and MRP II – Differences mapped

 Like we have mentioned before, manufacturing requirements planning is nothing but an advanced version of material requirements planning.
 The terms are often used interchangeably these days.